 Note: Make sure you have selected the Show Mobile and Desktop option on the bottom menu to allow you to set the width as it will be displayed on both display sizes.

 - You will also see a SIZE & POSITION option under EMBED INFO on the right sidebar.
 By using the CENTER TO CANVAS options you can center the widget horizontally and/or vertically on the canvas.
 No changes to the SnapWidget snippet code is necessary.
-Select between the Desktop and Mobile tabs to allow setting for the respective display type.
+Select between the Desktop and Mobile tabs to allow settings for the respective display type.

-- To get a ‘proper’ preview of your live website, click on Preview on the top right hand menu bar.
+- To get a ‘proper’ preview of your live website, click on Preview on the top right-hand menu bar.
 This will display a preview of your widget as it is displayed on your website, also allowing you to see the difference between Mobile and Desktop mode.

 Adding your Slideshow Display widget

-- In the above we worked with the Grid Display widget.
+- In the above, we worked with the Grid Display widget.
 Adding the Slideshow Display widget is the same procedure but the way the widget displays on the website differs (width, height as well as justification).

 - If you added your responsive Slideshow snippet to your page it will be displayed as follows: